nautobot/go-nautobot/docs/DeviceType.md

 ### NewDeviceType

-`func NewDeviceType(objectType string, display string, url string, naturalSlug string, model string, manufacturer BulkWritableCableRequestStatus, softwareImageFiles []SoftwareImageFiles, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *DeviceType`
+`func NewDeviceType(objectType string, display string, url string, naturalSlug string, model string, manufacturer BulkWritableCableRequestStatus, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *DeviceType`

 NewDeviceType instantiates a new DeviceType object This constructor will assign default values to properties that have it defined,